A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 Enhanced level graphs come with two kinds of undegeneration maps.
-First, there are vertical undegeneration maps $\delta_{i_1,\dots,i_n}$ for any subset $I = \{i_1,\dots,i_n\} \subseteq \{-1,\dots,-N\}$ which contract all vertical edges except those that go from level at or above $i_{k}+1$ to a level at or below $i_{k}$, for some $i_k \in I$.
-Especially important among those are the two-level undegenerations~$\delta_i$, which contract all vertical edges except those that cross a level passage above~$i$, i.e.~go from a vertex at level $i+1$ or above, to a vertex at level $i$ or below.
-Second, there are horizontal undegeneration maps $\delta^h_S$ that contract all the horizontal edges except those in $S \subset E^h(\Gamma)$.
+First, for any subset $I = \{i_1,\dots,i_n\}$ of $\{-1,\dots,-N\}$, there is the vertical undegeneration map $\delta_{i_1,\dots,i_n}$, a map of graphs that contracts all vertical edges except those that go from the level at or above $i_{k}+1$ to a level at or below $i_{k}$, for some $i_k \in I$.
+Especially important among those are the two-level undegenerations~$\delta_i$, which contract all vertical edges except those that cross a level passage above~$i$, \textit{i.e.}~go from a vertex at level $i+1$ or above to a vertex at level $i$ or below.
+Second, for $S \subset E^h(\Gamma)$ there is the horizontal undegeneration maps $\delta^h_S$ that contract all the horizontal edges except those in~$S$.
 An \emph{undegeneration} of a level graph is a composition of a vertical and a horizontal undegeneration.
 Undegenerations determine the adjacency of boundary strata of the space of multi-scale differentials.